|Provided by Web-Graphics|

 Assessment shall be carried out by an Approved NASDU Trainer/Instructor; internal moderation shall be carried out by NASDU with external moderation carried out by HABC.

-The mode of assessment shall be by practical assessment, by question and answer sessions and by a written examination.
+The mode of assessment shall be by practical ongoing assessment, by question and answer sessions and by a written examination.

 HABC certification shall be for the Handler as an academic qualification.